 The Original “Eddie Lawson Replica”: The Kawasaki KZ1000R (1982-3)

-The Eddie Lawson Replica (“ELR”) Kawasaki KZ1000R was the same as the base model KZ1000R, but modified to be like the one that Eddie Lawson rode to victory.
+The Eddie Lawson Replica (“ELR”) Kawasaki KZ1000R was the same as the base model KZ1000R, but modified to be like the one that Eddie Lawson rode.
 This meant it got:

 The original KZ1000R was popular enough (it was even a police bike in some places!) but the green one was the truly beautiful one.

-The Eddie Lawson Replica model was made only in 1982 and 1983 and in limited quantities of 750 total.
-People around the internet often lament selling them because they’ve gone up in price quite a lot!
+Kawasaki made the Eddie Lawson Replica model only in 1982 and 1983 and in limited quantities of 750 total.
+People around the internet often lament having sold them because they’ve gone up in price quite a lot!
 Not matching inflation, so if they sold them to buy Apple stocks that would have been a much better idea, but still, it’s rare for a motorcycle’s value to go anywhere but down.

-The standard Kawasaki KZ1000R produced around 80hp at production, and the modified Eddie Lawson Replica turned that up to a more respectable 102hp.
-It’s not much to carry around the 500lb+ wet weight, but who’d be riding around a collector like this, other than to shows?
+The standard Kawasaki KZ1000R produced around 80 hp at production, and the modified Eddie Lawson Replica turned that up to a more respectable 102hp.
+It’s not much to carry around the 500 lb+ wet weight, but who’d be riding around a collector’s item like this, other than to shows?

 The second Eddie Lawson Replica: The ZRX1100 (1997-2001)

-In the late nineties, naked motorcycles started becoming popular, on the back of the success of the Ducati Monster slightly redefining the UJM “standard” theme.
+In the late nineties, naked motorcycles started becoming popular, on the back of the success of the Ducati Monster.
+These naked motorcycles slightly redefined the UJM “standard” theme.

 The Kawasaki ZRX1100 was made from 1997-2001 and sold in the US only from 1999.
-The US has long been a tough market for big-bore Japanese bikes.
-(There have been many since that weren’t sold there.)
+The US has long been a tough market for Japanese bikes with more niche appeal, like big-bore inline four-cylinder bikes (e.g. the XJR1300).

-The 1052cc engine of the ZRX1100 cranked out 96hp (72 kW) and 69 ft-lb (94 Nm), which was fine, but really isn’t that much considering the combination of the heavy steel frame and engine that put this motorcycle over 250kg wet.
-The engine came from sportbikes (the ZX-11) but was retuned for more mid-range.
-Nobody is going to throw these around at the 200+ km/h that they can do.
+The 1052cc engine of the ZRX1100 cranked out 72 kW (96 hp) and 94 Nm (69 lbf-ft), which was fine, but really isn’t that much considering the combination of the heavy steel frame and engine that put this motorcycle over 550 lb / 250 kg wet.
+The engine came from sportbikes (the ZX-11) but was re-tuned for more mid-range.
+Few people will throw these around at the 200+ km/h that they can do.

 You can still easily buy a Kawasaki ZRX1100 on Craigslist in the USA.
-They’re more rare in Europe and Australia.
+They’re rarer in Europe and Australia, but they’re around.

 The Third Eddie Lawson Replica: The ZRX1200R (2001-2007)